blackbhc/refactor/development-manual/development.md

     to push an array of data to an existing dataset, the dataset name should be the absolute path of the dataset, e.g. `/group1/group2/dataset_name`.
 If such dataset does not exist, the writer will create it automatically.
     The data type of the dataset will be restored by `node`, during creation of the dataset.

+### `src/analysis`: <a id="src_analysis"></a> <a href="#list_of_modules"><font size=4>(src list)</font></a>

+The real analysis modules, which will be called by the virtual analysis engine.
+For better modularity, this module only deal with the data and calculation, and the logical control based on parameters is the work of `calculator`, and by different parameters, the `calculator` can call different analysis functions in this module.
+All functions are non-member functions, which can be treated as a black box to finish some calculation.

+Note: all unit test of this module are designed for mpi mode, `make test` can not pass the compilation.

+#### Utility functions: `src/analysis/utils.h` and `src/analysis/utils.cpp`

+These functions are used in the analysis module, which implement some common calculation, such as 2D binning statistics, smoothing, etc.

+- `in_spheroid(...)`: check whether the particle is in the spheroid region, which is used to check whether the particle is in the target region of the pre-process part.
+- `in_cylinder(...)`: similar but for a cylinder region.
+- `in_box(...)`: similar but for a box region.

+#### Pre-process part

+- `center_by_com(...)`: calculate the system's center of mass.